What are capital credits?

 The difference between a cooperative such as Powder River Energy Corp. and an investor-owned utility is that a cooperative is owned by the member-customers it serves.
 As a member-owner, you share in the profits of the co-op.
 At the close of each fiscal year, all revenue received in excess of expenses (i.e. profits) is allocated back to the membership in the form of capital credits.
 This allocation is based on the amount of electricity purchased during the same year.

-View the list of UNCLAIMED CAPITAL CREDITS From July though August each year.
+A list of UNCLAIMED CAPITAL CREDITS is published each July.

 When are capital credits paid back to members?

 Capital credits are paid back to the members when authorized by the PRECorp board of directors.
 Each year, at one of their monthly meetings, the board analyzes the financial condition of the cooperative and the possibility of a capital credit retirement.
 Any decision they make to retire (refund) capital credits is based upon the financial condition of the cooperative.